curl/everything-curl/usingcurl-tls.md

 | --tlsv1.2 | TLS version 1.2    |
 | --tlsv1.3 | TLS version 1.3    |

-**NOTE:** TLS version 1.3 support is only supported in selected very recent development versions of certain TLS libraries and requires curl 7.52.0 or later.
+**NOTE:** TLS version 1.3 is only supported in selected very recent development versions of certain TLS libraries and requires curl 7.52.0 or later.